NeoRusi/nextjs-hardhat-smartcontract-lottery-io/README.md

 3. Run this code

-Back in a different terminal with the code from this repo, run:
+In another terminal, using the code from this repo, run:

 ```
 yarn dev